 SHOULD CriteriaOptionalBest-effort goals

-Execution SlicesYesCheckpointed work chunks with gates
+Execution SlicesYesCheckpointed work chunks with gates and per-slice **Files in scope**

 Branch StrategyRecommendedGit branch name and merge approach